oceanprotocol/ocean-node/docs/C2DV2.md

 - signal engine handler to take over the job execution
 - read workflow status when c2d getStatus core is called
 - serve job results when c2d getJobResult is called

-Since, due to technical constrains, both internal modules (docker and k8) will use docker images for data provisioning (old pod-configuration) and results publishing (old pod-publishing), orchestration layer will also expose three new core commands:
+Since, due to technical constrains, both internal modules (docker and k8) will use docker images for data provisioning (old pod-configuration) and results publishing (old pod-publishing), orchestration layer will also expose two new core commands:
-- c2dJobProvision (called by pod-configuration executor to get the workflow input definition)

 - c2dJobStatusUpdate (called by both pod-config and pob-publishing to update job status)
 - c2dJobPublishResult (called by pod-publishing when results have to be uploaded)

-When any of pod-** will call one of those three endpoints, we must verify the signature and respond accordingly
+When any of pod-\*\* will call one of those endpoints, we must verify the signature and respond accordingly

 ### Payment flow in Orchestration

 Will be based on a escrow contract.
 Orchestrator will:

 - compute sum(maxDuration) from all jobs in the workflow
 - calculate required fee (depend on previous step, token, environment, etc)
 - lock amount in escrow contract
 - wait until all jobs are finished (success or not)
 - calculate actual duration spent
 - compute proof
 - withdraw payment & put proof and release the difference back to the customer.

 ## C2D Engines

 A C2D Engine is a piece of code that handles c2d jobs that are running on a specific orchestration implementation.

-This documents focuses on internal compute engines:
-     - Docker based  (host with docker environment installed)
-     - K8 based (if ocean-node runs inside a k8 cluster)
+This documents focuses on internal compute engines: - Docker based (host with docker environment installed) - K8 based (if ocean-node runs inside a k8 cluster)

 An engine that uses external services (like Bachalau) has the same logic, but mostly likely will interact with remote APIs

 An engine is responsible for:

 - store workflows and each job status (so, on restart we can resume flows or continue running flow)
 - queue new jobs

 ### Docker engine

 This module requires docker service installed at the host level.

 It will leverage Docker API to:

 - create job volume (with quotas)
 - start provisioning container (aka pod-configuration)
 - monitor it's status
 - create yml for algo, with hw constrains (cpu,ram)
 - pass devices for gpu envs
 - start algorithm container
 - monitor algo health & timeout constrains
 - stop algo if quota is exceeded
 - start publishing container
 - delete job volume

 ```
 title C2Dv2 message flow for docker module